 Australia is the 6th largest donor country to education; overall funding is expected to remain stable

-Australia is the sixth-largest donor country to education after Japan: Its contributions reached US$363 million in 2015 (the latest year for which complete data is available).
-This is down from US$453 million in 2014.
+Australia is the ninth-largest donor country to education: Its contributions reached US$255 million in 2016, down from US$453 million in 2014.
 These cuts are largely driven by a decline in bilateral funding to the sector, which decreased by US$117 million between 2014 and 2015, and lower annual contributions to the Global Partnership for Education (GPE).

-Australia allocated 13% of its total official development assistance (ODA) to education in 2015, making it the ninth-largest donor country in the Organisation for Economic Co-Operation and Development (OECD) in relative terms.
-Its education spending is above the average spent by the donors of the OECD’s Development Assistance Committee (DAC), which was 8% in 2015.
+Australia allocated 8% of its total official development assistance (ODA) to education in 2016, making it the 14th-largest donor country in the Organisation for Economic Co-Operation and Development (OECD) in relative terms.
+Its education spending is on par with the average spent by the donors of the OECD’s Development Assistance Committee (DAC), which was 8% in 2016.

 Australia considers its funding for ‘Australia Awards’, its scholarship and fellowship program for international students studying in Australia, as part of its development assistance portfolio.
 However, Australia reports this funding as ‘other multisector’ ODA flows for ‘scholarships and student costs in donor countries’, which means it is not counted towards Australia’s education ODA.
 For FY2017-18, the Australian government committed A$330 million (US$245 million) to the Australia Awards initiative.
 Some countries report such costs as education-related ODA; however, they do not constitute transnational financial flows.
 If we exclude these costs from other countries’ ODA, Australia ranks sixth in absolute terms and third in terms of education ODA spending out of total ODA.